Learn How to Make a DIY Mosquito Trap & Fight The Bite This Season

 Assemble the mosquito trap.
 Turn the top of the bottle upside down and place it (lid down) inside the bottom half of the bottle.
 It should look a little like a funnel.
 The mosquitoes will come in through this funnel then not be able to escape back out of it.
 Use the tape to seal the edge of the plastic bottle.

-Ta-da!
-You’re done!
-Sit back, relax, and enjoy some buzz-free peace with your DIY mosquito trap!
+Sit back, relax, and enjoy some buzz-free peace in the outdoors with your DIY mosquito trap!